-- Long Runner Line Up: Type 2: they had three different drummers before Mark Herndon joined in 1979.
-The Owen/Gentry/Cook/Herndon lineup lasted from 1979 until 2008, although Herndon did not play on any album after In Pictures.
+- Long-Runner Line-up: Type 2: they had three different drummers before Mark Herndon joined in 1979.
+The Owen/Gentry/Cook/Herndon lineup lasted from 1979 until 2008, although Herndon rarely played in-studio, and not at all after In Pictures.
 By the 2000s, Alabama was essentially semi-retired anyway, but a lawsuit filed against him by the other three members forced him out of the picture, leaving just Owen, Gentry, and Cook.

 - New Sound Album: Dancin' on the Boulevard was a lot more harmony-driven with some splashes of soul music.

 - Record Producer: Harold Shedd was the mastermind between their extremely crossover-friendly sound in the 80s, as rooted in country as it was in the harder sides of rock and the slickness of AC.
-After the weak performance of The Touch and Just Us in the late 80s, combined with Shedd's departure for Mercury, the band's sound was noticeably de-fanged and more mainstream under the production of Josh Leo and Larry Michael Lee produced the other half.
-Leo and Lee stayed on board through 1993's Cheap Seats, after which they switched to Garth Fundis (Don Williams) for new songs on Greatest Hits III in 1994, Emory Gordy, Jr. (Patty Loveless) for In Pictures in 1995, and Don Cook (Brooks & Dunn) starting with Dancing on the Boulevard.
+After the weak performance of The Touch and Just Us in the late 80s, combined with Shedd's departure for Mercury, the band split production duties on Southern Star: Barry Beckett produced half the album, and Josh Leo and Larry Michael Lee produced the other half.
+Leo and Lee stayed on board through 1993's Cheap Seats, after which they switched to Garth Fundis (Don Williams, Trisha Yearwood) for new songs on Greatest Hits III in 1994, Emory Gordy Jr. (Patty Loveless) for In Pictures in 1995, and Don Cook (Brooks & Dunn) starting with Dancing on the Boulevard.
 They also produced Southern Drawl by themselves.

 - Self-Deprecation: Occurs in "Dancin', Shaggin' on the Boulevard": "Those 'Bama boys at The Bowery / They can't dance, but they play for free."